ocapuozzo/p4tuning.org/pages/musaic/musaic_repr_dim2.md

 ## Remarkable tunings

-It would seem (*but it remains to prove*) that the choose a DIS with 2 generator of 12 (one for each dimension of the matrix), gives the latter interesting properties.
+It would seem (*but it remains to prove*) that the choose a DIS with 2 generators of 12 (one for each dimension of the matrix), gives the latter interesting properties.

 The 4 generators of 12 {**1**, **5**, **7**, **11**}  -- or more conceptualy {1, 5, n-5, n-1 } with n=12, can be supported by 2 axes and so 4 angulars sectors : 1-O-5, 7-O-1, 7-O-11 and 11-O-5, as showing with figure below :